Generic Name: morphine and naltrexone (MOR feen and nal TREX one)

 Tell your doctor if you are pregnant.
 If you use Embeda while you are pregnant, your baby could become dependent on morphine.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

-Morphine can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Embeda.
+Morphine and naltrexone can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
+Tell your doctor if you are breast-feeding while you are using Embeda.

 How should I use Embeda?